UTSU Tax Clinic 2020

 Learn more about filing your taxes here.

-We can only file your taxes properly if you bring all the necessary documentation with you to our Clinic.
+Our volunteers can only help file your taxes if you bring all the necessary documentation to your appointment.

 - Your most recent Notice of Assessment (if you have it – would have either received it in the mail (last spring/summer) or can get it from “My Account” if you have this set up).
 This is only for people who have filed taxes in previous years.